 I recently wrote about the importance of teaching our upper elementary students to act with courage.
-Courage is one of the many social-emotional topics that we need to discuss with children in order for them to hone their skills, tap into their personal strength, and be prepared to take positive actions in future situations.
+Courage is one of the many social-emotional learning topics that we need to discuss with children in order for them to hone their assertiveness skills, tap into their personal strength, and be prepared to take positive actions in future situations.

-One of my favorite ways to launch a discussion about courage is with “The Courageous Sheet of Paper” activity.
+One of my favorite ways to launch a discussion about courage is with “The Courageous Sheet of Paper” courage activity.
 It’s easy to implement and “packs a mean punch” in demonstrating the message that WE ALL HAVE THE POWER to MAKE OUR COURAGE MUSCLES STRONGER.

 -1 sheet of copy paper